staabm/staabm.github.io/_posts/2022-06-24-github-maintainer-month.md

 > We rely on the work of hundreds of open source projects to build and run GitHub, npm, GitHub Desktop, GitHub Mobile, GitHub CLI, and all the software that we maintain.
 Therefore, today we are distributing $500,000 across the over 900 maintainers of our identified open source dependencies who are also signed up with GitHub Sponsors.
 From the U.S. to Japan to Brazil, if you’re one of the people or projects we identified then you will get a confirmation about the sponsorship before the end of June.

-It means a lot to me.
+It means a lot to me 🙏 ❤️.

 I put a lot of work in the open source space, as I really love the idea of working on things in the open and make it available to anyone.